 In Art Pazionate, students get the opportunity to cut, paste, draw, color and paint that allows the fine-tuning of their fine motor and co-ordination skills while enjoying the process of creating art.

 When you are focusing on creating an artwork, you will naturally stop thinking about your problems.
 In fact, this aids to relieve your stressful mind for a period of time.
 Indeed, this is very true for both me and my students.
 As an adult or even a child, life is met with constant problems and challenges.
 The constant worry to solve problems and come up with solutions can make everyone bogged down and tired with life.
-At times, being worried about these problems creates even more frustration that turn into unconquerable mountains.
+At times, being worried about these problems creates even more frustration that turns into unconquerable mountains.
 How does Art help?
 Art creates a temporary gateway for adults and children to relieve and take a breather from their stressful and demanding lives.
 Creating art gives your brain a well-deserved break from worries and to channel your stress in creative ways.

 Just as Pablo Picasso said – “Art washes away from the soul the dust of everyday life.”